pmccrind/slide_puzzle/README.md

 3.)
 Make a div tag inside of table div, giving it the id of "row1" give it the class of "rows".

+Before continuing please take a moment and look at the image ```naming_convention.PNG``` in the Images folder for how the numbering should work for the cells and for the tiles.

 4.)
 Make three div tags inside of row one with id's of, "cell11", "cell12", "cell13" and giving them each a class named ```tile1```, ```tile2```, and ```tile3```.

   * For each of the divs add ```onClick = moveTile(X,Y);``` where the X and Y values are equal to the first and second number that are in the id's of each of the cells.
 For example for the first cell it would be ```onClick = moveTile(1,1);```.
 The X value is the row number and the Y value is the column number.